 Let’s not forget about humidity.
 If there is a leak in your attic, sometimes you won’t know it unless it rains and you are up in the attic.
 Make sure you’ve protected your books beforehand.
 You don’t want to find out your attic leaks by opening a book and smelling the damp, musty smell of mold.
 That is no fun at all.

 Sometimes shelves are not an option.
 They are the best option, but sometimes you just can’t do it.
-That means you’ll have to find the right way to store books, in other words, the right containers.
+That means you’ll have to find the right way to store books without them using proper containers.

 Cardboard: The classic cardboard box can serve the purpose perfectly.
 Make sure to get a box that has not been used to store food.
 The food will have left some residue or aroma that will attract bugs and pests.
 You will also want to keep the area in the right levels of humidity.
 On shelves, books have more airflow and less chance for mold to grow.
 In boxes, the chances of mold and fungus go up.